PutraLanz/Genshin_Impact_Teleport/AutoGeneratePoint/Readme_en.md

 >**2023-01-18：
 Modified the monster coordinate generation logic to exclude all monsters with no drops.
 It doesn't completely exclude quest monsters and one-off monsters, but it still improves efficiency quite a bit.。**
+# Update
+>**2023-01-18.
+Modified the monster coordinate generation logic to exclude all monsters with no drops.
+It doesn't completely exclude quest monsters and one-off monsters, but it still improves efficiency quite a bit.
+Added a new generation logic that effectively excludes non-refreshable spots, but a few spots remain, such as refreshable treasure chest town guardian monsters. **